Churches Reaching Out To Neighbors In Crisis In Texas And Florida

 Wouldn’t it be a good idea for all congregations, including new plants, to join them in preparing for the next crisis that will impact your lives and community?
 I do realize that new church plants often have very limited resources to create this kind of preparedness.
 You might begin like Austin Mustard Seed, a small church in Austin, Texas, did.
 They reached out to a church in Houston called Ecclesia to support their formidable efforts as first responders.

 Or consider beginning like Axiom Church in Syracuse.
 They offer a discipleship course to develop a rule of life and rhythm of life.
+[Tweet “Disciple people to free up time to be more present to God but also to become first responders.”]

 How Can All Of Us Prepare For The Next Local Crisis?